department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-07 Terms of Use/2023-08 Terms of Use conversation guide.md

 ### 10-15 min before session:

 - Post in #feedback-backchannel @ team members joining
-   - P# | Identity, Proactive CSP Migration starts in 15 minutes
+   - P# | Identity, Terms of Use starts in 15 minutes
    - In thread post:
 > How to observe or take notes for this session:
 > - Wait in the Zoom waiting room until the participant agrees you may join